fbpx

 Library Policy

-These DVDs are the property of Rocky Mountain Women’s Film.
+DVDs are the property of Rocky Mountain Women’s Film.
 Use is authorized for private home screenings only.
-Reproduction or public showings of these films, in whole or in part, are strictly prohibited.
-If you are interested in showing a film to a larger audience, please contact RMWF to make arrangements with the appropriate distributor and/or filmmaker.
+Reproduction or public showings of these films, in whole or in part, is strictly prohibited.
+If you are interested in showing a film to a larger audience, please contact RMWF to make arrangements with the appropriate distributor and/or filmmakers.

 Hours